-My research interests are in representation theory and integrable systems and their applications to probability and random matrices.
+My research interests are in probability and its applications to machine learning and high-dimensional statistics.
 My papers are on my research page.

-Before Columbia, I received my Ph.D. in mathematics from MIT, advised by Pavel Etingof.
+Before UChicago, I was a Simons Fellow and Ritt Assistant Professor in Department of Mathematics at Columbia University.
+I received my Ph.D. in mathematics from MIT, advised by Pavel Etingof.
 I completed my undergraduate studies in mathematics and economics at Harvard, advised by Dennis Gaitsgory, and spent a year studying mathematics at Cambridge supported by the Churchill Scholarship.

 Ph.D., Mathematics, Massachusetts Institute of Technology, 2016.

 M.A.St., Mathematics with distinction, University of Cambridge, 2011.

 A.M., Mathematics, Harvard University, 2010.